Last Updated on

 Your image will be kept bright with colors that are true and with contrast and resolution being kept to a maximum.

-And, you should expect this kind of image quality at all ranges of magnification.
+And, you should expect this kind of image quality at all

 While all the technology is there to make a true masterpiece of a spotter, the reality is just a little bit different.